 In May 1997, Oregon voters approved a property tax measure that rolled back assessed values to 90% of the 1995-96 amounts and limits future years' growth to 3% with exceptions for substantial improvements.
 The measure also created a fixed property tax rate for each government's operating levy.
 Additionally, the measure states that the Legislative Assembly shall enact laws that allow collection of ad valorem property taxes sufficient to pay indebtedness incurred to carry out urban renewal plans.
 These collections shall cease when the indebtedness is paid.

 Encumbrance Accounting

-All outstanding encumbrances lapse at year-end and are automatically reappropriated as part of the subsequent year's budget.
+All outstanding encumbrances lapse at year-end and are reappropriated as required to the subsequent year.